NetLogo/netlogo-web-logging-example/README.md

 If you want to get data from a running model, use queries.
 If you run a model page in an `iframe`, if will automatically activate an iframe query listener that will answer back.
 All you need to do is add a query maker.
 You can copy [the `debug-query-maker.coffee` from Galapagos](https://github.com/NetLogo/Galapagos/blob/master/app/assets/javascripts/queries/debug-query-maker.coffee) as we did in this example.

 Queries let you get data only at certain times, say when a user clicks a button widget in the model, and also let you get at in-model data that events don't yet cover (like turtles, patches, globals, etc).
+The best listing of things that can be queried is in [the `iframe-query-handler.coffee` from Galapagos](https://github.com/NetLogo/Galapagos/blob/master/app/assets/javascripts/queries/iframe-query-handler.coffee).

 Query responses are asynchronous with the model, meaning if you send a query after receiving an event, other things can have occured in the model in the meantime.
 Practially it's unlikely this will be too big of a deal unless you need millisecond precision in the query results.